 Sure, you could just run the Griffin radioSHARK software (which is even AppleScript-able, at least version 2), but it's officially limited to 10.6 and earlier, and much less convenient for behind-the-scenes or headless setups; radioSH adeptly covers both those use cases.
 Roll your own cron or background daemons for recording or automatic jobs, or use a radioSHARK to receive your local low-power transmitter as an easy way to synchronize audio between multiple sources.
 Or just twiddle the LEDs and use it as a status device or trouble beacon.
 Whatever tunes your coil, man.

-radioSH happily runs on any Mac, PowerPC or Intel, from 10.4 Tiger to 10.13 High Sierra.
-It is offered as a 32-bit Universal binary, with source code available.
+radioSH happily runs on any Mac, PowerPC or Intel, from 10.4 Tiger to 10.15 Catalina until Apple stops letting people run programs they build themselves on macOS.
+It is offered as both a 32-bit Universal binary (PowerPC/Intel i386) and a 64-bit x86_64 binary, with source code available.
 Both the white version 1 RadioSHARK and the black version 2 radioSHARK are supported.
 Because it is an unsigned executable, 10.7+ users may need to temporarily adjust their Gatekeeper settings.
+It has not been tested on the ARM Developer system or on the 11.0 beta.

 Basic usage summary: